malnakli/CarND-Vehicle-Detection/README.md

 1. Crop unnecessary region of the image from top and bottom (400px, 656px)
 2. convert the image if the training images have been converted
-3. resize the image by 1.5  # TODO
+3. resize the image by scale it down (33.3%)
-4. get the three channels
+4. get the three channels of `YCrCb`
-5. # TODO add an image
-6. Compute individual channel HOG features for the entire image
+5. Compute individual channel HOG features for the entire image
-7. loop through the entire image and of each cell block do the following:
+6. loop through the entire image and of each cell block do the following:
     1. Obtain the hog features if it turn on, by combining HOG features for each individual channel
     2. Obtain spatial features if turn on
     3. Obtain color features if turn on
     4. concatenate features and apply normalization since it was applied on training data.
     5. predict if a car or not,
     6. if the cell block was a predicted to be a car then add its box coordinates to an array.
-8. return boxes that predicted to be a car
+9. return boxes that predicted to be a car

-# TODO add an image

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

-![alt text][image4]
+![alt text][sliding_window1] ![alt text][sliding_window2] ![alt text][sliding_window3]
 ---

 ### Video Implementation